 Volume 37, Issue 5, pages 440-451, July 2013

+Gib - Insert reference at line 28.

+DONE

 Page 13 line 35: "searching for epistatic effects might be one way to uncover loci with additive variance with more power..." - is it really relevant that the loci have (any) additive variance?
 Is it not the larger epistatic variance that is increasing the power?
 Would you be better just to remove the words "with additive variance" here?